Pest control FAQ

 Although there are many differences in the two cockroaches that are treated by our controllers, infestation from them can be unsightly and should be treated efficiently by a pest control professional to ensure they do not return.

-- What is the difference between a German cockroach and an oriental cockroach?
+What is the difference between a German cockroach and an Oriental cockrach?

 German cockroaches have wings, although are smaller and a lot lighter in colour than oriental cockroaches.
 While German cockroaches are usually found in warm, moist environments such as kitchens and bathrooms, the oriental cockroach is often found in terraced housing, infesting entire blocks of properties as they move throughout the beams and rafters.

-- How can I tell if I have a cockroach infestation?
+How can I tell if I have a cockrach infestation?

 There are a few ways to tell if you have cockroaches lurking in your home, noting that the German cockroach has a body with a winged base and the oriental does not, it is important to understand that they can leave damage and infection in a household, with many German cockroaches often spotted in a warmer and more moist environment such as a bathroom, whereas the Oriental cockroach can often be seen moving throughout the beams and rafters in the household.